To identify the most pressing problem and crucial benefit your solution will provide in order to help your customer achieve their desired outcome.

 WHEN TO USE IT

-After you have zoomed in on your customer, it’s time to zoom into the specific problem that you’re hoping to address so that you can set up for success with your empathy interviews or solution experiments.
+After you’ve zoomed in on your customer, it’s time to zoom into the specific problem you’re hoping to address.
+This will help set you up for success with your empathy interviews or solution experiments.

 STEP BY STEP INSTRUCTIONS